 There are also specific benefits to traditional karyotype in the investigation of first-trimester miscarriage.
-Half of first-trimester miscarriage is caused by large chromosomal abnormalities, such as trisomy, which would be detected by karyotype ^{138,149}.
-Karyotype analysis allows for cell-by-cell analysis which can identify abnormal male or female cell lines separate to that of a normal male/female allowing for the detection of mosaicism in addition to MCC 145.
-Karyotyping is crucial in identifying Robertsonian unbalanced translocations and determining the recurrence risk 150.
-Laboratories should perform QF-PCR prior to performing an array-CGH on pregnancy tissue in first-trimester miscarriage148.
-This allows for early identification of molar pregnancy and trisomies 13, 18 and 21, which allows for deferral to karyotype if T13 or T21 is detected 151.
-Karyotype will detect an unbalanced Robertsonian translocation and importantly, the balanced carrier 150.
-The recurrence risk can be 100% for 13;13 and 21;21 Robertsonian carriers, which would be missed if array-CGH alone was performed 150.
+Half of first-trimester miscarriage is caused by large chromosomal abnormalities, such as trisomy, which would be detected by karyotype .
+Karyotype analysis allows for cell-by-cell analysis which can identify abnormal male or female cell lines separate to that of a normal male/female allowing for the detection of mosaicism in addition to MCC .
+Karyotyping is crucial in identifying Robertsonian unbalanced translocations and determining the recurrence risk .
+Laboratories should perform QF-PCR prior to performing an array-CGH on pregnancy tissue in first-trimester miscarriage .
+This allows for early identification of molar pregnancy and trisomies 13, 18 and 21, which allows for deferral to karyotype if T13 or T21 is detected .
+Karyotype will detect an unbalanced Robertsonian translocation and importantly, the balanced carrier .
+The recurrence risk can be 100% for 13;13 and 21;21 Robertsonian carriers, which would be missed if array-CGH alone was performed .

 In the absence of a national genetics laboratory or a standardised operating procedure (SOP) for preparation of pregnancy tissue to ensure consistency, it is important that efforts are made to ensure the testing is performed in accredited laboratories with appropriate clinical governance.
-Clinical leads should liaise with laboratories to ensure that the SOP for first trimester cytogenetic testing provides the "best test" i.e., one that allows for comprehensive fetal karyotyping with due reference to maternal cell contamination while minimising the potential for inaccurate or "failed" results.
-It is hoped that these issues will be addressed in the National Genomics Strategy for Ireland. https://www.hse.ie/eng/about/who/strategic-programmes-office-overview/genetics-and-genomics/national-strategy-for-genetics-and-genomics-in-ireland.html
+Clinical leads should liaise with laboratories to ensure that the SOP for first trimester cytogenetic testing provides the "best test", i.e. one that allows for comprehensive fetal karyotyping with due reference to maternal cell contamination while minimising the potential for inaccurate or "failed" results.
+The National Strategy for Accelerating Genetic and Genomic Medicine in Ireland, was published at the end of 2022, and while it mentions a fetal medicine genetics service, the precise details of this framework and a timeframe for a clinical guideline remain unclear .

-Parental Karyotype
+B. Parental Karyotype

 Parental chromosomal anomalies are also associated with RM.
 These can be classified into structural and numeric anomalies.
-Structural includes balanced reciprocal translocations, Robertsonian translocations, inversions, deletions and duplications, whereas numeric refers to anomalies such as trisomies or monosomies 152.
+Structural includes balanced reciprocal translocations, Robertsonian translocations, inversions, deletions and duplications, whereas numeric refers to anomalies such as trisomies or monosomies .
 Of these, parental balanced translocations are the most commonly identified in RM cohorts.

 The format of the parental testing will vary according to whether a translocation or other anomaly is detected in pregnancy tissue.
-The testing may be performed by karyotyping (full or targeted), fluorescent in situ hybridisation (FISH), quantitative PCR, quantitative fluorescent PCR, Multiplex Ligation-dependent Probe Amplification (MLPA), or rarely microarray.153 More than one technique may be used.
+The testing may be performed by karyotyping (full or targeted), fluorescent in situ hybridisation (FISH), quantitative PCR, quantitative fluorescent PCR, Multiplex Ligation-dependent Probe Amplification (MLPA), or rarely microarray.
+More than one technique may be used.

-The prevalence of structural chromosomal anomalies was 5.3% for couples with two miscarriages and 6.6% with three, in a systematic review, with more recent studies reporting 4.4% and 3.7%, respectively ^{152,154,155}.
-Chromosomal anomalies have been shown to be more common in the female partner and in younger couples 152.
-However, although miscarriage rates have been reported to be higher among couples of with balanced translocations, livebirth rates are reassuring, with low reported rates of unbalanced chromosomal abnormalities 155-157.
+The prevalence of structural chromosomal anomalies was 5.3% for couples with two miscarriages and 6.6% with three, in a systematic review, with more recent studies reporting 4.4% and 3.7%, respectively 157,159,160.
+Chromosomal anomalies have been shown to be more common in the female partner and in younger couples .
+However, although miscarriage rates have been reported to be higher among couples of with balanced translocations, livebirth rates are reassuring, with low reported rates of unbalanced chromosomal abnormalities 160-162.

 It must be noted that for some parental structural rearrangements, there is a risk of miscarriage only.
 With other more high-risk re-arrangements, there can be a risk of an ongoing pregnancy with a risk of a fetus with an unbalanced form which may present postnatally only with significant disability.
-Referral to Clinical Genetics is required in a family with a structural re-arrangement to facilitate future pregnancy planning.
+Referral to clinical genetics is required in a family with a structural re-arrangement to facilitate future pregnancy planning.
 This should be timely.